PrimeAcademy/fomalhaut-new-technologies/technologies/ruby-on-rails-stephanie.md

 # Ruby on Rails -- Stephanie Ratanas

 ## About
 Ruby on Rails is a framework written in the Ruby language.
 It is meant to make things easy by making assumptions about what you need to create an application.
+This replaces node.js in our curent stack.

 ## Set Up
 Install Ruby and Rails: